Tuplanolla/adom-tas/README.md

 User Interface
 --------------

-The user interface deserves a mention here since it's so intuitive.
+The user interface (out of date now) deserves a mention here since it's so intuitive.

 The status bar looks like
 <pre>